 Optimizing Your Freezer

-You’ll want to invest in a supply of storage items of varying sizes, whether they be freezer bags or freezer containers.
+You’ll want to invest in a supply of storage items of varying sizes, whether freezer bags or freezer containers.
 While I generally prefer glass for food storage, there’s a risk of glass cracking due to the expansion that happens when liquids are frozen, no matter how careful you are.

 Optimizing Your Fridge